-Regular full-time employees and eligible part-time employees who are on an approved, protected leave of absence retain eligibility for the cafeteria allowance or employer-paid premium contributions, as applicable, for medical, dental, vision, and life insurance coverage during the time of protected leave regardless of the amount of paid time.
+Employees who are on an approved, protected leave of absence retain eligibility for the for the cafeteria allowance under Section 2.1, or the employer-paid premium contributions, as applicable, for medical, dental, vision, and life insurance coverage during the time of protected leave regardless of the amount of paid time.
 To maintain benefits, the premiums or the employee's share of the premiums (as applicable) necessary to continue their applicable insurance coverage shall be deducted from the employee's paycheck, or the employee must make arrangements with the County's Benefits office to pay the employee contribution of the premiums no later than the Monday of the County's pay week.